knadh/localStorageDB/README.md

                         sort: [["author", "ASC"]]
                       });

-// or using query()'s positional arguments, which is a little messy lib.query("books", null, null, null, [["author", "ASC"]]);
+// or using query()'s positional arguments, which is a little messy (DEPRECATED) lib.query("books", null, null, null, [["author", "ASC"]]);
 ```